 What has changed since the Y Combinator program

-We originally applied to YC so we would have a better foundation to our entry into the US.
-Prior to Y Combinator we did not have a physical presence within the US.
+We originally applied to YC so we would have a better foundation for our entry into the US.
+Before Y Combinator we did not have a physical presence within the US.
 Now we have a growing team based out of San Francisco who service a steadily growing base of customers across the country.